 - 5 corn tortillas, cut into 2-inch strips

-- For serving: your choice of optional toppings such as shredded cheese, green onions, chopped avocados, reduced-fat sour cream, and chopped cilantro
+- For serving: optional toppings such as shredded cheese, green onions, chopped avocados, reduced-fat sour cream, and chopped cilantro

 - Place chicken in slow cooker.
 Sprinkle with taco seasoning and then pour salsa on top.